Coalition of Parents in Esports Teams Up with NASEFApr 08, 2021

 The two organizations will partner to help parents learn more about the esports world and better understand how to support their children in their esports endeavors.
 Williams will be a member of NASEF’s advisory committee, offering the pro parent perspective to NASEF leadership.

 Their first joint activity will be a Facebook Live held by NASEF on Wednesday, April 21, 2021, at 4:30 p.m.
 PT.
 NASEF leaders will be joined by Shae Williams and Chris Spikoski, the COPE Managing Director and parent of Misfits Sceptic.
 They will discuss what it’s like to be the parent of a pro esports athlete and how all youth can benefit from engagement in competitive gaming and content creation.
 Attendees can post questions in the chat to join the conversation.

 “NASEF’s goal is to leverage scholastic esports to help all children grow, learn, and thrive.
 Since our founding, we have worked closely with schools and educators to ensure that meaningful learning is at the core of our programs.
 Through this partnership, we’ll be better able to connect with parents and provide insights into the competitive scene, as we continue to offer a broad vision of the esports world and the myriad of career opportunities,” said Gerald Solomon, founder and executive director of NASEF.

-The North America Scholastic Esports Federation (NASEF) is on a mission to provide opportunities for ALL students to use esports as a platform to acquire STEM/STEAM-based skills and critical communication, collaboration, and problem-solving skills needed to thrive in work and in life.
+The North America Scholastic Esports Federation (NASEF) is on a mission to provide opportunities for all students to use esports as a platform to acquire STEM/STEAM-based skills and critical communication, collaboration, and problem-solving skills needed to thrive in work and in life.
 NASEF operates under the umbrella of the World Wide Scholastic Esports Foundation (WWSEF).
 Find NASEF at NASEF.org and on Twitch, Twitter, Facebook, and Instagram.